Direct Payments Strategy for Children’s and Adult Social Care 2023 to 2028

 • Personal Assistant Support Service – this service is designed to connect individuals and families seeking a personal assistant with someone working as, or wishing to work as, a personal assistant

-• Independent living advisors offer individuals and families specialist advice on all aspects of employing a personal assistant - specifically support with advice on employment, recruitment, payroll, training and insurance
+• independent living advisors offer individuals and families specialist advice on all aspects of employing a personal assistant - specifically support with advice on employment, recruitment, payroll, training and insurance

-• Peer support - to help individuals and families who are considering the use of a direct payment to understand the benefits in terms of choice and control over their lives and therefore achieve greater independence.
+• peer support - to help individuals and families who are considering the use of a direct payment to understand the benefits in terms of choice and control over their lives and therefore achieve greater independence.
 It involves individuals in receipt of direct payments sharing their knowledge, experience and practical help

 Personal health budgets